Bringing clarity to a noisy enterprise notification system

 In-app notifications

 After deciding to introduce categories to the UI (actions, updates, and requests), I spent some time exploring different navigation types.
-I started by using a tab design across the top of the body and eventually created a navigation pattern that resides on the left side of the page.
+I started by using a tab design across the top of the body and I eventually created a navigation pattern that resides on the left side of the page.
 This pattern aligns closer to how users typically navigate through an inbox.

 Communication preferences